March 1931 – February 20, 1934

 There are no known pictures of Mary, only the memories passed down through the family – fragments of a life that, though brief, left a lasting impact on her older brother Alf.
 We can imagine that Mary’s early days were filled with the simple joys of childhood, playing with her older brother Alfred, perhaps helping to cradle baby Jim, and exploring the world with the boundless curiosity of a toddler.

 However, in an era when medical advancements were still developing, childhood illnesses like measles and bronchopneumonia were serious and often fatal.
 When Mary fell ill, her tiny body was unable to withstand the onslaught of both measles and bronchopneumonia.
-She passed away on 20 February 1934, just shy of her third birthday.
+She passed away on 20 February 1934, just days before her third birthday.

-Her elder brother, Alf, remembered her funeral.
-He recalled the sight of her small coffin resting on a flatbed cart, drawn by a horse and covered in flowers.
-One particular memory stayed with him: a wreath slipping from the coffin and a policeman gently picking it up and placing it back.
-A simple gesture but one not forgotten by a young boy.
+Her brother, Alf, never forgot her funeral.
+He recalled the image of her small coffin resting on a flatbed cart, drawn by a horse and covered in flowers.
+One particular moment, in particular, stayed with him: a wreath slipping from the coffin and a policeman gently picking it up and placing it back.
+A simple act of kindness – yet one that remained vivid in the memory of a young boy.

 Mary’s final journey took her from her home in Coleridge Street, along Briscoe Lane to Philips Park Cemetery, where she was laid to rest in a communal (pauper) grave on 24 February 1934.
-This was not uncommon at the time, as many working-class families struggled to afford private burials during the harsh economic realities of the 1930’s.
+Such burials were not uncommon at the time, as many working-class families struggled to afford private burials during the harsh economic realities of the 1930’s.

-Mary’s life, though brief, was a reminder of the fragility of life and the strength of familial bonds.
-She remains a beloved figure in the history of her family, a symbol of innocence, love, and the fleeting beauty of childhood.
+She remains a cherished part of her family’s history: a symbol of innocence, love, and the fleeting beauty of childhood.